Assassination attempts on Napoleon Bonaparte: Pichegru Conspiracy

 Georges Cadoudal, the Breton Chouan leader who was financed by the British government, wanted to overthrow Napoleon and put the Bourbon heir Louis XVIII on the French throne.
 He was supported by Jean Pichegru, a general of the Revolutionary Wars who had been exiled from France.
 The Count of Artois (Louis XVIII’s brother and the future Charles X of France) also gave his blessing to the plan.
-In August 1803, Cadoudal and other conspirators left London, landed near Dieppe and travelled to Paris.
+In August 1803, Cadoudal and other conspirators left London, landed near Dieppe, and travelled to Paris.
 Their aim was to assassinate Napoleon and pave the way for a Bourbon restoration.
 Though Pichegru claimed he had the full support of General Jean Moreau (a military rival of Napoleon), when the two met secretly in January 1804, it became clear that Moreau, a republican, would not support the Bourbons on the throne.

 Around the same time that this was putting a dent in Cadoudal’s plan, the French arrested a British secret agent who had participated in Cadoudal’s landing.
 He revealed some details of the plot, including the involvement of Cadoudal and the two generals.
 Napoleon ordered their arrest.
 Moreau was picked up on February 15, Pichegru on February 26, and Cadoudal on March 9.
-Napoleon thought a minor Bourbon prince, the Duke of Enghien was in league with the conspirators.
+Napoleon thought a minor Bourbon prince, the Duke of Enghien, was in league with the conspirators.
 He had him arrested on March 20 and executed early the next morning.
 On April 5, Pichegru was found strangled by his own tie in his prison cell.
 According to the police, it was a case of suicide.

-Cadoudal, Moreau and the other conspirators were brought to trial at the end of May.
+Cadoudal, Moreau, and the other conspirators were brought to trial at the end of May.
 Cadoudal and 11 accomplices were executed on June 25, 1804.
 Moreau – for whom there was great popular sympathy – was sentenced to two years’ imprisonment.
 Napoleon changed the sentence to exile in the United States.
-Moreau later returned to Europe to join the forces allied against Napoleon.
+Moreau later returned to Europe to join the Coalition forces again Napoleon.
 He was fatally wounded in the Battle of Dresden in 1813.